KataChannel/katastarterkit/docs/frontend-setup.md

 # Frontend Setup Guide

-This guide covers the setup and configuration of the Timonacore Next.js frontend with TailwindCSS.
+This guide covers the setup and configuration of the KataCore Next.js frontend with TailwindCSS v4.

 ## Prerequisites

 - Node.js 18 or higher OR Bun 1.0+
-- Backend API running on port 4000
+- Backend API running on port 14000

 ## Installation